Narghul/webtech2/README.md

 ###IMD-Wall app (askMongo)

 We had to create an app using NodeJS where it would be possible to ask questions during an event to the speaker at the event.
+The speaker would then be able to moderate and delete questions. <br />
 We used Websockets to make it realtime, I used Faye for that.
-We worked with the Express framework which also includes Jade.
-We used MongoDB to store the questions in the database.
+We worked with the Express framework which also includes Jade for templates.
+We used MongoDB to store the questions in the database and I connected to my DB with Mongoose.
+I also used Gulp to minify any CSS and to concat the CSS.

+<i>What have I learned?</i> <br />
+Creating realtime NodeJS apps
+Working with the Express framework
+Using Websockets in JS (I have used them in Flex with a Java server in the past) Working with MongoDB
+Using a task runner such as Gulp
+Understanding how Express, Gulp and Mongoose work